Back to articles

 Calculate hand equity, pot odds, and compare ranges with GrindLab's free equity engine

-Below the equity calculation, GrindLab breaks down the villain's range by hand category.
+Below the equity calculation, the composition bar breaks down the villain's range by hand category.
 You'll see exactly what percentage of their range falls into each bucket:

 Strong hands: quads, full houses, flushes, straights, sets/trips, two pair, overpairs, top pair.